UncleCShark/Cmaketopia/Docs/ProjectOrganization.md

 - mkdir bin
 - mkdir lib

-Now we are in build subfolder, so we begin to build our solution.
+Now we are in "build" subfolder, so we begin to compile our solution.

 **Building AreaCalculator app (areacalc.exe)**
 To compile objects without errors we must inform the compiler in what folder it can find header files.